hubblec4/Matroska-Chapters-Specs/chapters.md

 # Chapters

 The Matroska Chapters system can consist of`Simple Chapters` where a chapter start time is used as marker in the timeline only.
-The system can be more complex with `Ordered Chapters`, and a bit much more complex are the `Linked Chapters`.
+The system can be more complex with `Ordered Chapters`, and a bit much more complex with `Linked Chapters`.
 The Matroska Chapters system can also have a menu structure

 ## Edition entry